 - 19.3.
-Advertising for charitable promotions must make it clear that network fees and administration fees will be deducted from amounts paid. - 19.4.
-Advertising for charitable promotions must specify the identity of the beneficiary, and must make clear any restrictions or conditions attached to the contribution to be made to the beneficiary.
+Advertising for charitable and fundraising promotions must make it clear that network fees and administration fees will be deducted from amounts paid. - 19.4.
+Advertising for charitable and fundraising promotions must specify the identity of the beneficiary, and must make clear any restrictions or conditions attached to the contribution to be made to the beneficiary. - 19.5.
+Advertising for charitable and fundraising promotions must specify the closing date for that promotion, if applicable.